microsoft/mu/docs/CodeDevelopment/prerequisites.md

     <your virtual env name>\Script\activate
     ```
 3. cd into your workspace directory
-4. Update/Install your python pip requirments.
+4. Update/Install your python pip requirements.
 This is generally at the workspace root.
     ``` cmd
     pip install --upgrade -r requirements.txt
     ```